Edvard Munch: University Aula

 In 1911 the final competition for the decoration of the large walls of the University of Oslo Aula (assembly hall) was held between Munch and Emanuel Vigeland.
 The episode is known as the "Aula controversy".
 In 1914 Munch was finally commissioned to decorate the Aula and the work was completed in 1916.
 This major work in Norwegian monumental painting includes 11 paintings covering 223 m2.
 The Sun, History and Alma Mater are the key works in this sequence.
 Munch declared: "I wanted the decorations to form a complete and independent world of ideas, and I wanted their visual expression to be both distinctively Norwegian and universally human".
-In 2014 it was suggested that the Aula paintings have a value of at least 500 million kroner (approx $111 million USD in 2025).
+In 2014 it was suggested that the Aula paintings have a value of at least 500 million kroner (approx US$111 million in 2025).

 Looted art controversies

 In 2007, Munch's Summer Night at the Beach was returned to the granddaughter of Alma Mahler, who was forced to flee the Nazis with her Jewish husband in March 1938, after Hitler's annexation of Austria.
 In 2008 the Basel Fine Arts Museum rejected a claim for Munch's Madonna, a lithograph of a nude in black, red and blue, from the heirs of the Jewish collector Curt Glaser.
 In 2012 Berlin's Kupferstichkabinett restituted three drawings by Munch to the heirs of Glaser, a Jewish collector forced into exile by the Nazis.
 In 2012, a claim for The Scream from the heirs of Hugo Simon was rejected as it went to auction.
 In 2023 Munch's Dance on the Beach was the object of an accord between the Glaser heirs and the heirs of Thomas Olsen, a Norwegian shipowner and Munch's neighbour and collector.